1irotech/12/README.md

 ####

-*M-V3* - A Advanced Multi Device whatsapp bot Based on *Vinta V1.0*
+*M-BOT* - A Advanced Multi Device whatsapp bot Based on *Vinta V1.0*
 -------

 ***

 ## ⭐ `Star This Repo`
-If you find M.M-MD helpful, consider giving it a star ⭐ to show your appreciation.
+If you find M-BOT helpful, consider giving it a star ⭐ to show your appreciation.

 Thanks to all contributors! 🚀